Nasdanika-Models/gitlab/README.md

 ### Governance

-Load info, align people to the org hierarchy, collect stats such as default branches behind, stale branches, etc.
+* Load info, align people to the org hierarchy, collect stats such as default branches behind, stale branches, etc.
+* Customize loading to create org-specific classes for:
+    * User - bi-directional reference with the people/org hierarchy
+    * Project - bi-directional references with information pulled from other systems.
+* Load [CODEOWNERS](https://docs.gitlab.com/ee/user/project/codeowners/), pom.xml using the [Maven](https://github.com/Nasdanika-Models/maven) model, module-info.java using the [Java](https://github.com/Nasdanika-Models/java) model, and other "metadata" files (including org-specific files), parse, establish cross-references between projects/repositories and other model elements
-Generate a report with roll-ups along the hierarchy.
+* Generate a report with roll-ups along the hierarchy.
-Establish a baseline, generate reports with trends.
+* Establish a baseline, generate reports with trends.